What Are The Very Best Travel Apps?

 Technology has made our planet seem smaller and safer and there are dozens of backpacking apps out there to make your travels easier.
 Whilst in some ways, backpacking apps can almost make things a bit too easy, the fact of the matter is that technology is here and it would be silly not to embrace it; I mean once upon a time even the humble compass was cutting edge technology right?!

 So, let’s take a look at the ten best backpacking apps to download before you head off on an adventure around the world…

 So to read this, you must have at least some English and whilst it’ll allow you to travel pretty far, you can’t get quite everywhere.
 If like me, you tend to head off the beaten track you are at some point, going to run into a language barrier you’ll wish you could break.
 Learning a language is of course, useful and rewarding but is simply not always possible.

 uTalk is one of the few language apps that work anywhere in the world, I have used this to barter for a brand new smokin’ pipe in Colombia and to get to know my police bodyguard in the Pakistani mountains.
 It is hands down one of the most useful backpacker apps on my phone.
 One of the best backpacking Apps out there, it holds more than 130 languages and is constantly updating!
 How many languages can you say “another beer please” in?
 Well with Utalk you can add another 100 or more to that count!

 Back in the day travellers would set off with paper maps, compasses and big chunky guidebooks that would eventually get ripped, torn or lost.
-Now we basically head off in the hope we will find wifi when we get lost.
+Now we basically head off in the hope we will find WiFi when we get inevitably lost.